Q&A: What we know about U.S. probes of Russian meddling in 2016 election

 Is Trump himself under investigation?

 In the short letter Trump sent to Comey dismissing him from the FBI, he thanked Comey for informing him on three separate occasions that he was not under investigation.
-Comey has confirmed that Trump was not personally under investigation at any point before his dismissal from the FBI.
+Comey confirmed in his written testimony that he told Trump that he was not personally under investigation.

-Trump's personal lawyer, Marc Kasowitz, said Comey's Senate testimony proved the president was not under investigation.
-Kasowitz denied Trump ever told Comey he needed and expected his loyalty.